garden/tree/lib/README.md

     file.
   * `this.content :: function (dowithcontent :: function (err :: Error, content
     :: Buffer))` lets you obtain the contents of the file.

+- `fsfiles :: Object`
+  The keys are the "fake" paths of all files we have in memory.
+The values are those files (of type File).

 - `sanitizepath :: function (path :: String)`
   Given a path on the hard drive, this function returns the corresponding "fake"